Homeowners Insurance

 What home features can lower my insurance premium?

-Features that commonly lower home insurance premiums include: a new or recently replaced roof, a monitored alarm system, deadbolt locks and reinforced windows, smart home devices (video doorbells, smart locks), fire sprinklers and smoke detectors, fire-resistant building materials, LEED certification or Energy Star appliances, and location within one mile of a fire station.
-Documenting these features before getting quotes can help ensure you receive all applicable discounts.
+Features that commonly lower home insurance premiums include a new or recently replaced roof, a monitored alarm system, deadbolt locks, smart home devices (video doorbells and smart locks), fire sprinklers and smoke detectors, fire-resistant building materials, LEED certification, and location within one mile of a fire station.
+Documenting these features before getting quotes helps ensure you receive all applicable discounts.